 Olympiad John Howard said "The bicycle is a curious vehicle.
 Its passenger is its engine.”

-Our other goal is to help set up other community organisations to do exactly what we do.
+Our other goal is to help set up other organisations to do exactly what we do.
 We generally do this in the form of a workshop, building all of the equipment needed to allow these partner companies to run their own Bicycle Cinema whilst handing over our knowledge of maintaining equipment and the management of Bicycle Powered events.
 It's a great way for community groups to get started with Bicycle Power.

 It all started at the Big Chill Festival in 2007.
 David Butcher who had been innovating pedal power for a very long time, came over from the United States to build a bicycle powered lantern tree.
 Eighteen bicycles set facing out in a big circle all around the base of this enormous oak tree.
 Each bicycle was connected to a lantern; simple lanterns of varying colour.
 As people got on and off the bicycles so the lanterns flickered on and off, their brightness reflecting the energy of the cyclist. a simple yet beautiful idea that Electric Pedals was born out of and we aim to continue to evolve with each revolution.